 “5.2.2.1.13 Labels for articles containing dangerous goods transported as UN Nos.
 35AA, 35BB, 35CC, 35DD, 35EE, 35FF, 35GG, 35HH, 35II, 35JJ, 35KK and 35LL

 5.2.2.1.13.1 Packages containing dangerous goods in articles and dangerous goods in articles transported unpackaged shall bear labels according to 5.2.2.1.2 reflecting the primary hazard and subsidiary hazards established according to 2.0.5.
-If the article contains one or more lithium batteries with an aggregate lithium content of more than 2 g, and for lithium ion batteries, the Watt-hour rating is more than 100Wh, the lithium battery mark (figure 5.2.5) shall be affixed to the package or unpackaged article.
+If the article contains one or more lithium batteries with an aggregate lithium content of 2 g or less, and for lithium ion batteries, the Watt-hour rating is 100Wh or less, the lithium battery mark (figure 5.2.5) shall be affixed to the package or unpackaged article.
+If the article contains one or more lithium batteries with an aggregate lithium content of more than 2 g and for lithium ion batteries, the Watt-hour rating is more than 100Wh, the lithium battery label (5.2.2.1.2 No. 9A) shall be affixed to the package or unpackaged article.

 5.2.2.1.13.2 When it is required to ensure articles containing liquid dangerous goods remain in their intended orientation, orientation marks meeting 5.2.1.7.1 shall be affixed and visible on at least two opposite vertical sides of the packaged or unpackaged article where possible, with the arrows pointing in the correct upright direction.”

-14. Add the following new UN entries to Chapter 3.2 Dangerous Goods List and amend existing UN entries as follows (new text underlined, deleted text strikethrough):
+14. Add the following new UN entries to Chapter 3.2 Dangerous Goods List.
+The existing UN 3363 entry is not subject to amendment: